Skip to content

 But, sadly, many marriages do not.

 It’s easy to say “yes” to something, not so easy to follow through on that yes.
-As a whole, our current culture fails at the art of commitment.
+As a whole, our culture fails miserably at the art of commitment.

 prepare yourself for marriage